JulienComolli/dot-network-sfml/README.md

 1. You need to have `cmake` installed, as well as the other usual compilation tools (g++, gcc).
-I had a problem with the include files, I needed to install `g++-12` to resolve it.
+I had a problem with the include files, I needed to install `g++-12` to resolve it. *You don't need to have the SFML installed, it will be downloaded and compiled.*
 2. Install all the libs required by the SFML :
 ```
 sudo apt update